ThetaAim/macOS-Printer-Deployment/README.md

 This public portfolio version does **not**:

-- Install packages
+- install packages;
-- Execute `osascript`
+- execute `osascript`;
-- Execute `lpadmin`
+- execute `lpadmin`;
-- Register printers
+- register printers;
-- Copy presets
+- copy presets;
-- Change file ownership or permissions
+- change ownership or permissions;
-- Request administrator privileges
+- request administrator privileges;
-- Modify the host system
+- modify the host system.

 Files placed under `pkgs/` are ignored by Git except for placeholder `.gitkeep` files.